-– The Open Comp class was designed for all vehicles and trucks that run slower than 9.00 seconds in the 1/4 mile.
-Altereds, roadsters & Motorcycles are not permitted.
+– The Open Comp class was designed for all vehicles and trucks that run 10.00 and slower in the 1/4 mile.
 Open exhaust and vehicle lettering/decals permitted.
+Motorcycles are not permitted.
 The “Open Comp” class will be run on an Open Comp format with a 1-tenth (1/10th) breakout.
 What this means is, you get 2 rounds of qualifying.
-Your dial in will be your quickest run during qualifying less 1/10th of a second.
+Your dial in will be your choice and a 1/10th of a second breakout allowance is permitted.
 This time will be yours throughout eliminations (IT DOES NOT CHANGE).

 Racers will be put on a Sportsman ladder for eliminations based on their elapsed time.
 All racers successfully qualifying will receive 5 championship points.

 Rules & Regulations:

 –Open Comp is based on an Open Comp format, which uses a ”5/10ths Pro Tree” start system.
 Any “door slammer-type” vehicle is permitted.
 Any modifications, any tires, any vehicle weight, or power adders are permitted.
 Trans-brakes and 2-steps are permitted.
 Delay boxes, Throttle-stop, crossover boxes, or any “reaction-time related” electronic aids strictly prohibited.

 – The fastest qualifying ET permitted in the Open Comp class is 10.00.
 Any qualifying pass faster than 10.00 will be disqualified and will not count.
 Competitor will be permitted to requalify (if additional qualifying rounds are left) slower than 10.00.
 Competition will be regulated under standard NHRA “First or Worst” competition policy during qualifying and eliminations.